aerisnju/mylizzie/README.md

 ```
 And you will get the built jar with its dependencies in target/distribution directory.

 Note that this only builds the executable jar.
-In order to make mylizzie work, you need to get the other binaries from [Lizzie](https://github.com/CamWagner/lizzie).
+In order to make mylizzie work, you need to get the other binaries from [Lizzie](https://github.com/featurecat/lizzie).
-Download an official lizzie release and copy mylizzie's jar and lib into the offical lizzie release and happy to use it.
+Download an official lizzie release and copy mylizzie's jar and lib into the official lizzie release and happy to use it.